ishapiro/joplin-chatgpt-plugin/README.md

    - Try restarting Joplin
    - Check if panel is hidden in view menu

+4. **Copy to Prompt Not Working**:
+   - Check Joplin logs for communication errors
+   - Verify webview script is loaded correctly
+   - Ensure message structure is handled properly

 ### Debug Mode
 Enable debug logging in Joplin settings to see detailed plugin information.